Similar case studies Sports & leisure centres

-Perfect combination of old and new: a farm converted into multi-sport centre thanks to steel solutions
+A perfect combination of old and new: a farm converted into a multi-sport centre thanks to steel solutions

-Building a sports hall in a former farm proved to be a difficult exercise of conciliation between structural strength and the predominant character of a building historically anchored on a landscaped site, and the relevant answers related to the specific and demanding requirements originating from the practice of sport.
+Building a sports hall on a former farm proved to be a difficult exercise of conciliation between structural strength and the predominant character of a building historically anchored on a landscaped site - in addition to the relevant answers related to the specific and demanding requirements originating from the practice of sport.

-The particular configuration of the farm in an U shape has led the architect to implement a multi-sport field (44 x 22 m) in the yard and 3 function rooms and a "brasserie" in the farm's wings.
-The architectural part consisted, on one hand, in preserving the typology of the building in line with its rural character and restoring it accordingly, and, on the other hand, in limiting the architectural interventions as much as possible so the building is respected.
+The particular configuration of the farm in a U shape led the architect to implement a multi-sport field (44 x 22 m) in the yard and three function rooms and a brasserie in the farm's wings.
+The architectural part consisted, on one hand, of preserving the typology of the building in line with its rural character and restoring it accordingly; and, on the other hand, in limiting architectural interventions as much as possible so the building was respected.

 Construction system with a significant roof span

-The designers chose this construction system due to the significant roof span of about 25 m and therefore curved (to achieve the height required for the approval of the court, starting with a limited height at the eaves).
+The designers chose this construction system due to the significant roof span of about 25 m that they curved in order to achieve the height required for the approval of the court, starting with a limited height at the eaves.